TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 The frequencies a human can hear are in the range of 20 Hz – 20 kHz, therefore the frequency range of the noise cancellation devices should match this range.

 #### 3.)
 The output signal should not be higher than 3.3 Vp-p to prevent clipping.
 [Origin: Device Constraints]
+In order for the processing subsystem to not experience clipping the output signal from the input subsystem should be no greater than 3.3 Vpp due to the supply voltage of 3.3 V on the processing subsystem.

 #### 4.)
 System must be powered by standard wall outlets.
 [Origin: System Requirements]